CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: Evaluation

+The complexity is measure by the flops (floating-point operations per second).
 The model was trained with the batch size of 200 and 8 workers on a single NVIDIA 2080Ti GPU.
 The epoch is set to 1000, as recommended in previous work~\cite{lu2020multi,guo2020convolutional}.
-To further ensure the fairness, we fix the random seed of the computer\footnote{We reproduce CRNet follow the open source code: https://github.com/Kylin9511/CRNet the higher performance they reported in the paper are from training with 2500 epoch.}.
+To further ensure the fairness, we fix the random seed of the computer.

-Figure~\ref{f:nmse} shows the overall performance of CLNet as compared with CRNet, with the same hardware condition and training scheme.
-In indoor scenarios, CLNet obtains an average performance increase of 6.61\%, with the most increase of 21.00\% at the compression ratio of $\eta=1/4$.
-In outdoor scenarios, the average improvement on NMSE is 4.21\%, the most increase (10.44\%) occurs at the compression ratio of $\eta=1/32$.
-The result shows that CLNet consistently outperforms CRNet for all compression ratios in both indoor and outdoor scenarios with 5.41\% overall average improvement on NMSE.
-In addition, both CLNet and CRNet have lower accuracy in outdoor scenarios, which is probably caused by the data processing.
-Due to the long propagation distance, the propagation loss and the path delay in outdoor scenarios are larger, leading to part of the information being discarded when calculating $\textit{\textbf{H}}_{a}$.